EMERGING MARKETS-Latam FX rises as dollar pressure eases, Argentine peso falls

 Argentina's peso ARS= lagged its regional peers on the day after President Fernandez tested positive for the virus, although doctors called the case mild.

-Most Latin American stocks rose in early trade.
+Most Latin American stocks rose.
 Brazilian iron ore miner Vale VALE3.SA was among the top boosts to the Bovespa benchmark index .BVSP after it announced plans to buy back shares.

 Latest